betterscientificsoftware/bssw.io/CuratedContent/TelecomToolsForRemoteWork.md

 if applicable, configures an *enterprise* plan.
 * (d) It appears *expelled* attendees may rejoin as long as the meeting has not been [*locked*](#lock-meeting).
-* (e) Zoom's no-install option requires a web client and has limited functionality.
+* (e) WebEx's no-install option requires a web client and has limited functionality.
 Hosts/presenters cannot use this option.
 * (f) E2E encryption appears to be available only in WebEx's *Enterprise* plan.
 * (g) Cloud recording is not available in WebEx's free plan.